This blog may contain affiliate links. Read our disclosure policy for more info.

 - Hiking – There are a ton of amazing hikes in and around Vancouver.
 Challenge yourself with the famous Grouse Grind, wander the trails near the Lynn Canyon Suspension Bridge, or even drive towards Squamish and do The Chief.

 - Visit the Richmond Night Market – If you have energy at the end of your day, check out the Richmond Night Market!
-Happening Friday – Sunday nights from May through October, this market has some of the most interesting cuisine in the city, from funky Asian fusion to classic Canadian dishes.
+Happening Friday – Sunday nights from May through October, this market has some of the most interesting cuisines in the city, from funky Asian fusion to classic Canadian dishes.
 You can also buy local handmade goods and cheap clothes or let the kids enjoy carnival games and a bouncy castle.

 - Check out craft breweries – Vancouver’s craft beer scene is booming!
 We already mentioned a few top Vancouver breweries on this list, but a brewery tour can help you try many more.
 For a self-guided tour, Mt Pleasant is the heart of Vancouver’s brewery scene where you’ll find Faculty Brewing Co., Tree Brewing Co., and Main Street Brewing Co.
 But to drink like a local, we definitely recommend this behind-the-scenes craft beer tour.